Supriyaraja592/Projects/Patch-Antenna-2.4GHz/README.md

 ---

 ## 📝 Report
-[cite_start]This detailed report consists of the design equations, simulation parameters, and hardware results[cite: 395, 434, 625].
-[Download Project Report](./Report/Report.pdf)
+This detailed report consists of the design equations, simulation parameters, and hardware resu [Download Project Report](./Report/Report.pdf)
 ---